MicrosoftDocs/learn/learn-pr/language/dotnet-microservices/includes/3-exercise-build-docker-image.md

 To use a **codespace**, create a preconfigured GitHub Codespace with [this Codespace creation link](https://codespaces.new/MicrosoftDocs/mslearn-dotnet-cloudnative?devcontainer_path=.devcontainer%2Fdotnet-docker%2Fdevcontainer.json).

 GitHub takes several minutes to create and configure the codespace.
-When it's finished, you see the code files for the exercise.
-The code that's used for the remainder of this module is in the **/dotnet-docker** directory.
+When the process completes, you see the code files for the exercise.
+The code used for the remainder of this module is in the **/dotnet-docker** directory.

 To use **Visual Studio Code**, fork the [https://github.com/MicrosoftDocs/mslearn-dotnet-cloudnative](https://github.com/MicrosoftDocs/mslearn-dotnet-cloudnative) repository to your own GitHub account.
 Then: